-The Census Bureau's Advance Retail Sales Report for April released this morning showed a small increase over the March figures.
-Headline sales came in at 0.4% month-over-month to one decimal and the March number was revised upward from -0.2% to 0.1%.
-Today's headline number was below the Investing.com consensus of 0.6%.
-Core sales (ex Autos) came in at 0.3% MoM and the March Core was revised upward.
+The Census Bureau's Advance Retail Sales Report for September released this morning showed a slight increase over the August figures.
+Headline sales came in at 1.6% month-over-month to one decimal.
+Today's headline number was slightly below the Investing.com consensus of 1.7%.
+Core sales (ex Autos) came in at 1.0% MoM.
+Figures were revised going back to August 2016.